Skip to main content

 Professor Rice contributed during a special BBC Science Café episode focused on mental health research in Wales.
 The episode, hosted by Adam Walton, specifically explored depression, a complex mental health condition that can affect anyone at any stage of life.

 Depression manifests in diverse ways, often leading to misunderstanding and stigma.
-Researchers across Wales are working to uncover the condition's impact on individuals and communities with the goal of improving our understanding and treatments.
+Researchers across Wales are working to understand the origins of depression, talking to people living with or who have recovered from depression with the goal of improving understanding and identifying new types of effective support.

 During her segment, Professor Rice discussed several important topics related to young people’s mental health.
 She highlighted how research on depression in adults doesn’t always apply to children, stressing the need for child-specific studies.
-She also explained that most mental health issues, including depression, begin in childhood making early research and intervention critical.
+She also explained that most adult mental health issues, including depression, have their origins earlier in life making early research and intervention critical.

 Professor Rice said: “I was glad to take part in the BBC Science Café podcast.
 During the discussion, I addressed the importance of viewing mental health conditions, such as depression and anxiety, as spectrum disorders with symptoms that can vary in severity.